AcademySoftwareFoundation/EncodingGuidelines/EncodeAv1.md

    * [AV1 Codec Wiki](https://wiki.x266.mov/docs/encoders/aomenc)

 ## librav1e
-[librav1e](https://github.com/xiph/rav1e) is the Xiph encoder for AV1.
+[librav1e](https://github.com/xiph/rav1e) is the Xiph encoder for AV1, written in rust.

 Supported pixel formats:
 yuv420p yuvj420p yuv420p10le yuv420p12le yuv422p yuvj422p yuv422p10le yuv422p12le yuv444p yuvj444p yuv444p10le yuv444p12le

-There is no CRF flag, so we are ignoring this for now, but it could be promising down the road.
+There is no CRF flag, so you use the -gp flag, the recommended starting point is about 100.
+However, we have been unable to get an substantial speed improvement over AOM.